zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/cloud_connector/decisions/004_self_contained_tokens.md

    where CustomersDot was put into maintenance mode, making its own keys endpoint unavailable.
 1. **Network requests are costly.** It is too costly for backend services to fetch keys on each request.
    Even if the IdP is reachable, it must maintain a cache, which needs to be invalidate whenever keys roll over.
-Unfortunately, OIDC-D does not at all address this problem and leaves it up to service maintainers and library developers to decide how this should be dealt with.
+Unfortunately, OIDC-D does not address this problem and leaves it up to service maintainers and library developers to decide how this should be dealt with.
 1. **Caches introduce a state management problem.** 2 and 3 mean we need to solve a state distribution problem where each participant (backend service) may decide on a different strategy on how this cache